mickeykkim/song-share/README.md

 # Setup

-You need to have Node Js installed: https://nodejs.org/en/
+You need to have Node.js installed: https://nodejs.org/en/

 ### Client - Terminal A
 ```